Description

 Affected Systems

-Any Linux kernel that includes the coresight_tmc driver and is built with tracepoint support can be affected.
-The CVE does not list specific release versions, so all builds prior to the commit that implements the double‑check are potentially vulnerable.
-This encompasses mainstream distributions as well as custom kernels that enable the coresight_tmc configuration.
+All Linux kernels that include the coresight_tmc driver and are built with tracepoint support are affected.
+Every build released prior to the commit that adds the double‑check is potentially vulnerable.
+This encompasses mainstream distributions with the default kernel configuration and custom kernels that enable coresight_tmc.

 Risk and Exploitability